Things to see in Heraklion

 Historical Museum of Crete

 The museum was founded in 1953 by the Society of Cretan Historical Studies.
 It is housed in a three storey neoclassical building, owned by the Kalokairinos family, and represents an important element of Cretan history and tradition.
-It comprises 12 rooms, showing the evolution of Cretan civilisation, from the Christian period until the 20th century.
+It comprises 12 rooms, showing the evolution of the Cretan civilization, from the Christian period until the XX century.
 Its collections include pictures, historical heirlooms, books, maps, Cretan costumes and many other exhibits depicting the Crete of the past.

 Information: (0030) 2810 283219, 288708

 Natural History Museum of Crete

 In the Natural History Museum of Crete, visitors become familiar with the flora and fauna of Crete and mainland Greece.
 A key focus of the museum is to enable visitors to understand the relation between the old civilizations and the natural environment; to learn about the impressive past, and the future of Crete and the Mediterranean, through fossils, rocks and minerals.

 Museum of Visual Arts

 The Museum of Visual Arts of Heraklion (METH) was established in 2000 by K. Schizakis and is a meeting place between artists and their audiences.
 It is a place of intellectual development, education and entertainment.
 The museum hosts important art and culture events.

 'The Venice of the East', as it was described during the Venetian rule, and the Koules is the trademark of the medieval city of Heraklion.
 The Koules Fortress was built in 1523-1540 offering a spectacular view to the Cretan Sea and is the vigilant sentry that protects the city of Heraklion.